Blue Cross Blue Shield coverage includes, but is not limited to:

-Telehealth is a video consultation with a medical and/or behavioral health clinician.
+Well Connection is a video consultation with a medical and/or behavioral health clinician.
 You can connect with a board-certified doctor in minutes, using a smartphone, tablet, or computer.
-Providers are accessible 24 hours a day, 7 days a week, 365 days a year for non-emergency care through American Well, a leading Telehealth provider.
-Some of your current providers may be participating in Telehealth; check with your provider to see if they are participating.
-Telemedicine visits would follow the same cost-sharing rules and visit limits that other office visits have.
+Providers are accessible 24 hours a day, 7 days a week, 365 days a year for non-emergency care with a leading Well Connection provider.
+Some of your current providers may be participating in Well Connection; check with your provider to see if they are participating.
+Well Connection visits would follow the same cost-sharing rules and visit limits that other office visits have.
 Routine medical care is not covered under this benefit.
-Your provider must be contracted with American Well or BCBSMA to provide these services to you.
+Your provider must be contracted with Well Connection or BCBSMA to provide these services to you.
 The plan does not cover video visits if the provider is not contracted by the plan to offer these services.
-Learn more about your telehealth benefit.
+Learn more about using Well Connection.

-As long as you use a network Telehealth provider, your appointments would be covered with applicable office visit copay and will be subject to any physician office visit limits.
-First time users should enter Service Key: BCBSMA when you register on the Am Well Live Doctor Video Visits app.
+As long as you use a network Well Connection provider, your appointments would be covered with applicable office visit copay and will be subject to any physician office visit limits.
 You may be asked to provide your credit card number to pay for your copay, just as you would at a doctor’s office.

-What types of services are available via Telehealth?
+What types of services are available via Well Connection?

 · Behavioral health visits